 She shrugged.
 “Five hours, I think?
 I haven’t been out in a while, so I haven’t seen the moon or the sun in hours, so I haven’t been able to check.”

-“Right, yeah, okay,” I said, thinking.
+“Right, yeah, okay, no worries,” I said quickly, thinking.
 “Do you have any idea where we’re going?”
 I asked.

 “To Vuk’s Academy, of course!”

-“Right, yeah,” I said, as if that were something I would naturally know, and something I naturally did know.
+“Right, yeah,” I said, matching her tone, as if that were something I would naturally know.
 “What is that?”

 She gave me a head tilt—which was so adorable I nearly “ahh”ed out loud.
 “The academy?
 It’s where we all go.
 To grow up.
 And get jobs.”